langchain-ai/langgraph/docs/docs/cloud/how-tos/configuration_cloud.md

     from langgraph_sdk import get_client

     client = get_client(url=<DEPLOYMENT_URL>)
+    # Select an assistant that is not configured
     assistants = await client.assistants.search()
     assistant = [a for a in assistants if not a["config"]][0]
     ```